openforis/sepal-doc/docs/source/setup/gee.rst

 .. warning::

-    You can athorized everything Google will be asking you.
-It will authorized SEPAL to interact with your Google Drive and Asset home folder to export recceipes and modules results.
+    You can authorized everything Google will be asking you.
+It will authorized SEPAL to interact with your Google Drive and Asset home folder to export recipes and modules results.

 After this connection process, you will be redirected to SEPAL main page.
 If you click again on the user interface button, the popup window will display "Connected" in green at the top right side.